 - First Required Math Course: MAT 142 - College Mathematics

 - Math Intensity: General

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 While circumstances vary between students and their paths towards graduation (utilizing placement testing to fulfill required math or foreign language courses, fulfilling multiple General Studies requirements with one course, etc.), completing the courses listed in a major map fulfills all of the requirements for graduation.

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Admission to the School of Music is highly selective and based on an audition process.
+Admission to the music program is highly selective and based on an audition process.
 Students are admitted as music audition students and must successfully complete the audition before enrolling in music major courses.
-Upon admission to both ASU and the School of Music, the applicant's major will be changed to music.
-In the event a student admitted to ASU but not to the School of Music or misses the audition deadline, the student will remain as a music audition major and will need to successfully pass the music audition milestone in the first semester in order to gain admission into the program.
+Upon admission to both ASU and the School of Music, Dance and Theatre, the applicant's major is changed to music.
+In the event a student admitted to ASU but not to the School of Music, Dance and Theatre or misses the audition deadline, the student will remain as a music audition major and will need to successfully pass the music audition milestone in the first semester in order to gain admission into the program.